Welcome to the FM-DW 2.0-2.2 and AM Saver add-on page ! |

 Connect the 1µF capacitor as shown on on Fig. 5.

-Setup does not require the tubes to warm up, and the module won't tune before it completes.
+If present, vaccuum tubes don't need to warm up, and the module won't tune until the setup completes.

 Setup will resume in case of power loss.
 Parameters already set won't be lost.